Auto Insurance Claim Advice

 Did you say “I did not do anything to avoid this accident” or did you say “there was no time to avoid the accident”?

-They will make a bad recorded statement worse than it really is, or they will turn a good into a bad one.
+They will make a bad recorded statement worse than it really is, or they will turn a good statement into a bad one.

 Defeating a bad statement can be difficult if the insurance company is not open to talk.
 In that case, you can always complain to the insurance commissioner or the department of insurance of your state.

 This should only be done in a more extreme case.
-If you show the adjuster, line per line, that you did not say what she is interpreting, then she will have concede that point.
+If you show the adjuster, line per line, that you did not say what she is interpreting, then she will have to concede to that point.

-Most adjusters never listen to recording a second time, or even read the transcription of the recording (they pay a third party to do the transcription).
+Most adjusters never listen to recordings a second time, or even read the transcription of the recording (they pay a third party to do the transcription).
 They basically go out of memory!
 So read, and read carefully.
 This can most definitely change the outcome of a bad recorded statement.

 Adjusters know this.
 You have tried your best to give an accurate account of things, but many times you do not know or are too shock to remember all details.